This country-specific Q&A provides an overview of Tax laws and regulations applicable in Colombia.

 Colombia has a participation exemption regime or regime of holding companies.
 It is applicable to those Colombian companies whose main purpose is holding of securities, investment or holding of shares or participations in Colombian companies and / or abroad, and / or the administration of such investments.
 The tax benefits are: (i) dividends distributed by non-resident entities to a CHC are exempt from income tax; (ii) Later, if the CHC distributes dividends to non-residents, such dividends will be understood as foreign sourced income not subject to tax in Colombia.
 This regime also enshrines a tax exemption from income tax on profits from the transfer of the investment abroad.

-If you were advising an international group seeking to re-locate activities from the UK in anticipation of Brexit, what are the advantages and disadvantages offered by your jurisdiction?
+If you were advising an international group seeking to re-locate activities from the UK as a result of Brexit, what are the advantages and disadvantages offered by your jurisdiction?

 Colombia is an emerging economy with investment opportunities.
 From a tax perspective, Colombian tax system offers different tax regimes that are relevant and attractive when investing in the country, for example: